The Science of Morning Sunlight: 10 Health Benefits You Need to Know

 Research has suggested that exposure to morning sunlight may help with weight management.
 A well-regulated circadian rhythm and an improved sleep pattern can reduce the risk of obesity.
 Additionally, morning light may influence the body’s metabolism, helping to maintain a healthy weight.

-7. Cardiovascular Health
+7. Cardiovascular and Orthopedic Health

 The benefits of morning sunlight extend to cardiovascular health.
 Studies have shown that regular exposure to natural light, particularly in the morning, can help regulate blood pressure and improve overall heart health.
 This effect may be attributed to the relaxation of blood vessels and the reduction of stress-related factors.